 Some other examples include:

-Fun fact: Salt lamps help to purify the air inside your home.
-Salt lamps are made from Himalayan salt crystals and release negative ions into the air, which bind with toxins, removing them from the air.
+Salt lamps help to purify the air inside your home.
+They’re made from Himalayan salt crystals and release negative ions into the air, which bind with toxins, removing them from the air.

 They’re also a beautiful source of light, giving off a pinky-orangey glow.
 In fact, the natural orange glow doesn’t disrupt sleep hormones like fluorescent or blue lights do.
 When lit, the salt crystal naturally filters the air of allergens like pet dander, pollen, smoke, and other air pollutants.
 It can also dilute odours, making it easier to breathe.

 The lamp can be kept alight for as long as you like.
-I keep mine lit 24/7 to maintain the purifying effect.
+I keep mine lit 24/7 to maintain the purifying properties.

-Paraffin candles are derived from petroleum (oil) and can release chemicals like soot, toluene, benzene and other chemicals into the air when lit.
+Paraffin candles are derived from petroleum (oil) and can release chemicals like soot, toluene, benzene and other chemicals when lit.
 These types of candles should be avoided as they do more harm than good to the quality of the air inside your home.

 Pure beeswax candles on the other hand, burn with nearly no scent or smoke and actually clean the air by releasing negative ions, just like salt lamps.